7 Reasons Why Google Chrome, the New Google Browser is a Bad Idea

 - Proprietary: In case you think the Microsoft monopoly sucks don’t you think that a Google monopoly does suck as well?
-It might be partly open source, but Google Chrome won’t be another Firefox, you can bet.
+It might be open source but not truly free software.
+Google Chrome won’t be another Firefox, you can bet.
 Google is the Microsoft of the Web.
 It won’t be friendly forever.
 Just ask the Chinese.

-- Privacy: Google knows what you search (Google search), what messages you read (Gmail), what people visit a site (Google Analytics), what sites you visit (Google toolbar, lifetime Google cookies, DoubleClick tracking cookies) etc. but there still are some unknowns, from time to time.
+- Privacy: Google knows almost everything about you:what you search (Google search), what messages you read (Gmail), what people visit a site (Google Analytics), what sites you visit (Google toolbar, lifetime Google cookies, DoubleClick tracking cookies) etc. but there still are some unknowns, from time to time.
 With a Google browser you can’t hide anything anymore.

 - Ads: Firefox, Opera and even Internet Explorer come with either built in or easily added Google ad blockers.
 A Google browser is basically a Google Ads feeding machine.

-- Web Development: Web developers have a difficult enough job to fix websites for the 4 most used existing browsers now IE, Firefox, Safari, Opera.
+- Web Development: Web developers have a difficult enough job to fix websites for the 4 most popular browsers like IE, Firefox, Safari, Opera.
 Do you think a Google browser and IE will make it easier?
 Currently building websites often takes up less time already than tweaking them for different browsers.

 - Web Standards: Do you really expect Google and Microsoft to implement the same Web Standards?
 No way, they attempt to push their own ways of interpreting them, both will differ.
 We’ll end up with web apps or even websites working just on one of them.

 - Firefox: The guy who built Firefox now works with Google or for both FF and Google.
 Do you really think this will go forever and Google will support it’s own free and non-profit open source competition?

 - Search: No other search engine will be able to succeed in future.
-Google will just like Microsoft bundle the browser with the search engine so that any new search engine that comes up in future will face an insurmountable disadvantage: It won’t be able to gain market share without owning a browser.
+Google will – just like Microsoft – bundle the browser with the search engine.Any new search engine that comes up in future will face an insurmountable disadvantage: It won’t be able to gain market share without owning a browser.